Fixed duration positions

 Tuition Exemption Program

 Only permanent classified staff are eligible to participate in the UW’s tuition exemption program; employees in fixed duration positions do not achieve permanent status and therefore are not eligible to participate in the tuition exemption program.

 Employees in fixed duration positions do not achieve “permanent” status and therefore do not serve a probationary period.
 The position may be terminated by the supervisor at any time.

 Time worked in a bargaining unit fixed duration position counts toward seniority for employees who are appointed without a break in service to the equivalent regular monthly bargaining unit position.If a fixed duration position is to become a regular monthly-paid bargaining unit position, and the fixed duration position incumbent is hired into the position through open recruitment, the employee will have the time spent in the fixed duration position apply toward the probationary period for that position.
 If the employee has worked in the fixed duration position six months or longer, the employee is considered to have completed the probationary period.

-Applicable contract provisions for paying union dues apply to an employee in a fixed duration position.
+Applicable contract provisions regarding union dues apply to employees in fixed duration positions.

 Consecutive fixed duration positions

 Consecutive fixed duration positions that total more than 12 consecutive months are not allowed for the same assignment.
-If more than 50% of the job duties change, a new FDA may be approved, even if it is for the same supervisor in the same department.
+If more than 50 percent of the job duties change, a new fixed duration position may be approved, even if it is for the same supervisor in the same department.